ArcanaFramework/fileformats/docs/source/typing.rst

     assert issubclass(NiftiGz[T1Weighted, Brain], NiftiGz[T1Weighted])

-This is also the case if the classifiers of the  are subclasses of the classifiers in the subset
+This is also the case if the classifiers of the superset type are subclasses of the classifiers in the subset

 .. code-block:: python